 The advisory committee also started to consider the possibility of changing the name of the organization to reflect its broadened focus.
 A sub-committee of the advisory committee recommended a procedure for electing board members.
 Board members are now elected for two year terms.
 Two other committees developed a plan to manage the transition to a new executive director in preparation for the time that Elizabeth Dodson Gray would choose to retire.
 The advisory committee was implementing a unique feminist non-patriarchal structure.
 As Elizabeth Dodson Gray said, "Like a floating craps game, whoever shows up can play".

 In 2007 TOP began to be archived at the Smith College's Sophia Smith Collection, one of the preeminent archives of women's history.
+This was followed, in the spring of 2008, by TOP/WE's first website which had many of the elements it still has at www.womenexplore.org, and may be where you are reading this today.

 In 2010, scholar and author Elizabeth Dodson Gray retired, after thirty-two years as TOP’s coordinator and seven years as our first Executive Director.
 Muna Killingback, former Director of Communications and Financial Development Associate for the World YWCA in Geneva and advocate for women's and human rights, peace, and social and economic justice, became the second executive director.

-Muna strengthened TOP’s standing in the nonprofit world by connecting us to other prominent nonprofits, updating administrative operations, and guiding us through major adjustments such as a name change.
+Muna strengthened TOP’s standing in the nonprofit world by connecting us to other prominent nonprofits, updating administrative operations, and guiding us through major adjustments such as finalizing the name change.
 Under her leadership and in recognition of the broadened scope of our organization, the Advisory Committee voted to change our name to WomenExplore Lecture and Discussion Forum.
 In 2011, Muna accepted a full time position at UMASS Boston and resigned as Executive director.
 She was unanimously voted onto the WE Board and served there from 2011 to 2013.

 Dr. Tracey Hurd, a scholar at Boston College, became WomenExplore’s third Executive Director.
 Recognizing the value of the WomenExplore lectures as an academic resource, Tracey piloted a CEU and lecture series-as-course program supported by a full syllabus as well as recruited student interns, and initiated on-line outreach.
 Tracey’s leadership ignited a new spirit of collaboration and volunteer participation within WomenExplore.
 Since finishing her tenure as Executive Director, Tracey has continued as an integral part of the organization, becoming Resident Scholar with the Rev. Dr. Emily K. Robertson in Fall 2012.
 Our Resident Scholars enrich the WomenExplore community with their research and recommendation of in-depth readings written by upcoming speakers as well as reaching out to local resources.